OGGM/oggm-edu/docs/classes_howto.rst

 We use notebooks frequently for our own `lectures <https://fabienmaussion.info/teaching/>`_, and we are big fans!
 They allow to convey knowledge in interactive, "try as you learn" practicals, and they encourage active learning.

-Our notebooks have been used for a one week workshop given to students in Peru.
-Read `this blog post <https://oggm.org/2019/12/06/OGGM-Edu-AGU/>`_ for more details.

 Here are a few recommendations based on our own experience: